 School Creation

-If a matching school object is not found, then a new school will be created.
+If a matching school object is not found, then a new school is created.
 A school object requires a name, so School: Name must either be mapped or School: Key must be mapped, whereas an Organizations dataset record has a matching key.

 If School: Key is mapped, a lookup is performed to capture the organization's name, city, region, and country.
 These items are used only in the absence of this data from the import.
 For example, if School: Location City is mapped and has a value for the school object, then the value from the import would be used instead of the value from the Organizations dataset record.
 School: Location Region and School: Location Country are the other two mappable values that would override the Organizations dataset record location for the school object.